seshasrinivaspendyala/AI-PC-Code-Samples/Video-Description-Generation-Query-Retrieval/Readme.md

 This sample demonstrates how to generate video descriptions using the [**Qwen 2.5 Vision-Language model**](https://github.com/QwenLM/Qwen2.5-VL) and store their embeddings in [**ChromaDB**](https://www.trychroma.com/) for efficient semantic search on **Intel® Core™ Ultra Processors**.
 The Qwen 2.5 Vision-Language model is loaded using the [**PyTorch XPU backend**](https://docs.pytorch.org/docs/stable/notes/get_start_xpu.html) to leverage Intel hardware acceleration.\
 For each video, a description is generated and stored as an embedding in ChromaDB.
 When a user submits a query, cosine similarity search is performed in ChromaDB to retrieve the most relevant video description.
 The matching video is then displayed inline.\
-This sample supports sports-related queries and uses a subset of videos from the [**Sports Videos in the Wild (SVW)**](https://cvlab.cse.msu.edu/project-svw.html) dataset.
-For more information on the dataset and citation requirements, please refer to the [**Sports Videos in the Wild (SVW) dataset paper**](https://cvlab.cse.msu.edu/project-svw.html#:~:text=SVW%20Download,Bibtex%20%7C%20PDF).
+This sample uses the videos from the [**stepfun-ai/Step-Video-T2V-Eval**](https://huggingface.co/datasets/stepfun-ai/Step-Video-T2V-Eval) Hugging Face dataset.
+For more information on the dataset and citation requirements, please refer to the [**Step-Video-T2V Technical Report paper**](https://arxiv.org/abs/2502.10248).

 ---